shakemurasan/okuribito_rails/README.md

   - '.from_users_followed_by'
 ```

-And put it in the path defined in `config / initializers / okuribito_rails.rb`.
+And put it in the path defined in `config/initializers/okuribito_rails.rb`.

 (By Default `config/okuribito.yml`)